Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 B2G eCommerce

-The B2G (business to government) eCommerce model is best suited for businesses targeting regional or federal governments as clients.
+The B2G (business to government) eCommerce business model also caters specifically to the unique needs of selling to government agencies.
 An example could be a PPE manufacturer selling to law enforcement or a tools distributor selling to the building inspections department.

 How do you know you need B2B eCommerce software?